-Dr. Kissinger pointed out in his book ^[7]World Order (2014)] that it is necessary to move forward in the direction of creating a common order rather than confrontation.
-Dr. Kissinger mentions a meeting with President Harry S. Truman, where President Truman stated that his most proud achievement was the moment "we defeated our enemies and then brought them back to the community of nations."
-According to Dr. Kissinger, Truman wanted to be remembered not so much for America's victories as for its conciliation, and that every US president since Truman have aimed to uphold and spread the American values of conciliation.
-Dr. Kissinger says that today's "rules-based" system face challenges.
-The frequent exhortation for countries to "do their fair share" and play by "twenty-first-century rules" reflects the fact that non-

-Western nations, who should play the role of "responsible stakeholders," have begun to question the validity of these rules and have stated their desire to modify them.
+Dr. Kissinger pointed out in his 2014 book, World Order, that it is necessary to move forward in the direction of creating a common order rather than confrontation.
+Dr. Kissinger recalls a meeting with President Truman, where President Truman stated that his proudest achievement was the moment "we defeated our enemies and then brought them back to the community of nations."
+According to Dr. Kissinger, Truman wanted to be remembered not so much for America's victories as for its conciliation, and that every U.S. president since Truman has aimed to uphold and spread the American values of conciliation.
+Dr. Kissinger says that today's "rules-based" system faces challenges.
+The frequent exhortation for countries to "do their fair share" and play by "twenty-first-century rules" reflects the fact that non-Western nations, who should play the role of "responsible stakeholders," have begun to question the validity of these rules and have stated their desire to modify them.

 According to Dr. Kissinger, there has never been a truly global "world order," and the current order of our time is based on the Treaty of Westphalia, conceived in Western Europe about 400 years ago.
-However, Islamic countries and China, which did not participate in the establishment of this order, do not sympathize with it and are challenging on all sides, sometimes in the name of world order.
-Dr. Kissinger says that nearly every country considers itself to be "rising," driving disagreements to the edge of confrontation.
-Dr. Kissinger poses a question that "Can regions with such divergent cultures, histories, and traditional theories of order vindicate the legitimacy of any common system?"
-Then he answers that "order in this sense must be cultivated; it cannot be imposed."
-Having said that, Dr. Kissinger suggests that "Any system of world order, to be sustainable, must be accepted as just-not only by leaders, but also by citizens."
-And he argues that, to sustain such system, it must reflect freedom and framework of order.
+However, Islamic countries and China, which did not participate in the establishment of this order, do not sympathize with it and are challenging it on all sides, sometimes in the name of world order.
+Dr. Kissinger says that nearly every country considers itself to be "rising," driving disagreements to the brink of confrontation.
+Dr. Kissinger poses a question: "Can regions with such divergent cultures, histories, and traditional theories of order vindicate the legitimacy of any common system?"
+He answers that "order in this sense must be cultivated; it cannot be imposed."
+Dr. Kissinger further suggests that "Any system of world order, to be sustainable, must be accepted as just - not only by leaders, but also by citizens."
+To sustain such a system, it must reflect freedom and framework of order.
 Dr. Kissinger points out that freedom cannot be secured or sustained without a framework of order to keep the peace and argues that order and freedom should be understood as interdependent.